zkcofficial/zkcofficial.github.io/ei/eogle/eogle.md

 First off, the language.<br>
 This is a compound language, meaning that words can stack to create new meaning. <br>
 The general concept in this language is when referring to an object or concept, you compound the words to make words in this language.<br>
-Lets take an imaginary example: If you want to say 'A man is running' you would say every word, so you would say "(A) Man is running".
-But if you wanted to refer to the concept of a man running in general, you would say, according to the ruled of the language, "(A)Manisrunning".<br>
+Lets take an imaginary example: If you want to say 'A man is running' you would say every word, so you would say "(A) Man'(is)running".
+But if you wanted to refer to the concept of a man running in general, like a phenomenon where a man runs in some way, you would say, according to the ruled of the language, "(A)Manisrunning".<br>
+I can think of how this could be used: You are living on a farm, and you wanted to say 'omg a man is running over here'.
+You'd probably say according to the language Man'running.
+This example shows how a man is doing an action which utelizes running.
+Now lets say you wanted to refer to a phenomenom where a guy always ran through your field for whatever reason.
+You're gonna say "oh looks like theres the guy runing again" or "Mansrunning".
+With this example, you are demonstrating how you use
 In this example of the structure of the language, to refer to a concept, regardless of how complex or specific it is, you use the compound form.
 If not, and you are refering to an acive action, you say/pronounce the words spaced out/individually.<br>

 Ok; now to the language's words itself:<br>